 “Ethnicity” means a demographic designation for a group of people sharing a culture that includes race, religion, language, and other cultural characteristics including ancestry or country of origin.

-“Intellectual, Developmental, Cognitive” means an individual who identifies as living with a developmental, cognitive or intellectual disability.
-This can include but is not limited to people who live with Autism, brain injury, Downs Syndrome, and dementia.
+“Intellectual, Developmental, Cognitive” is capturing people who identify as living with a developmental, cognitive, or intellectual disability.
+This can include, but is not limited to, people who live with brain injury, Downs Syndrome, and dementia.

-“Invisible” means an individual who identifies as living with disabilities that can limit their ability to perform one or more tasks of daily living but who are often overlooked in disability data collection because they may appear not to have a disability or their disability is not always actively limiting them.
-People with hidden disabilities can include but are not limited to those with HIV, Cancer, Fibromyalgia, Diabetes, seizure disorder, and colitis.
+“Invisible” is capturing people who live with disabilities that can limit their ability to perform one or more task of daily living but who are often overlooked in disability data collection because they may appear not to have a disability, or their disability is not always actively limiting them.
+People with hidden disabilities can include but are not limited to individuals with chronic illnesses and/or chronic pain (e.g. HIV, Cancer, Fibromyalgia, Diabetes, a seizure disorder, or colitis).
+We feel it is important to capture people in this group though the data may not have a practical application without a deeper disaggregation.

-*We use the term “Latinx” as a gender-neutral alternative to “Latino.”
+*We use the term “Latino/a/e/x” as a inclusive alternative to “Latino” alone.
 In Spanish, the masculine version of a noun is gender neutral, but some advocates, mostly based in the United States, have called into question the neutrality of masculine nouns.
 Language evolves and more inclusive alternatives to “Latino” have included Latina/o and Latin@.
-We use Latinx to intentionally include gender nonconforming and nonbinary people of Hispanic or Latin American origin who might not identify with the masculine or the feminine.
+We use Latino/a/e/x to intentionally include gender nonconforming and nonbinary people of Hispanic or Latin American origin who might not identify with the masculine or the feminine.
 Though a relatively new term believed to have originated in the Latino LGBTQ community, and not without dissent, Latinx is being increasingly adopted by advocates, universities, and even government agencies

-“Mobility or other physical disabilities” means individuals who identify with using mobility devices such as walkers, wheelchairs, scooters, crutches, canes as well as people who would require assistances entering or evacuating a building with stairs.
+“Mobility or other physical disabilities” is capturing people who use mobility devices such as walkers, wheelchairs, scooters, crutches, and canes as well as people who would require assistance entering or evacuating a building with stairs.

 “Native Hawaiian or Other Pacific Islander” is a federal demographic category meaning an individual having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.